 Providence District Supervisor Linda Smyth said she’s hopeful that Tysons Partnership will learn from past mistakes for the new rebranding effort.

 “I remember the first rebranding exercise in Tysons where we had the banners on the streetlight that faded and fell apart and we had all of those negotiations with Dominion that were very painful,” she said at the meeting.

 Smyth said she wants some of the money to go toward looking at the partnership’s business and financial model, along with regular reports on the rebranding progress and how the money is getting spent.

-Sol Glasner, the president of Tysons Partnership, agreed with Smyth’s assessment that the partnership needs a new busines model, calling the current members due-based model “not sustainable.”
+Sol Glasner, the president of Tysons Partnership, agreed with Smyth’s assessment that the partnership needs a new business model, calling the current members dues-based model “not sustainable.”

 “It’s gotten us to this point but it will not carry us for the years to come,” Glasner said.
 “So we are exploring a variety of options and our plan is to transition to a different business and financial model by the middle of 2021.”

 Glasner said that Tysons Partnership is working with Gensler.

 “This is a one-to-one match from our own membership and the idea is to jumpstart the implementation of a far more sophisticated branding campaign than banners and shrink wrap,” he said.
 “That was something done in the early stages of the partnership.”

 Jeff McKay, the representative for the Lee District, said that the rebranding effort in Tysons can serve as a role model for other areas in the county.